KeerthiKuthati/TestDemo/EmployeeHelpDesk.md

 # Employee Help Desk

  In an Organization, helpdesk team looks into the queries raised by employees, assigns it to a field agent and updates back the resolution status to the employee.
 All the queries are logged in as tickets for easy tracking and resolution.
 A ticketing system enables helpdesk agents to systematically capture, categorize, resolve and collect feedback.
-This enables an organization to be effective in issue resolution and has a multiplier effect on employee satisfaction scores.
+This enables an organization to be effective in query resolution and has a multiplier effect on employee satisfaction scores.

 This solution uses Kaizala as the front-end, SharePoint as the backend and Flow as a means to interact with Kaizala and SharePoint.
 A user creates the ticket by submitting a form in Kaizala, ticket details submitted using this card is captured and stored in the SharePoint using Flow.